HackTheBridge/blogreader/README.md

 client3
 client4
 ```
 Create directories for each client including a list of blog urls and an element (such as "div", "article" etc) and class ("post", "post-body", "content" etc).
+You can find these by inspecting the elements of one of the blog pages for each website.

 It should look something like this: